Brown: Optics

-Brown is a dark orange color, made by combining red, yellow and black.
+Brown is a dark orange color.
 It can be thought of as dark orange, but it can also be made in other ways.
 In the RGB color model, which uses red, green and blue light in various combinations to make all the colors on computer and television screens, it is made by mixing red and green light.

 In terms of the visible spectrum, "brown" refers to long wavelength hues, yellow, orange, or red, in combination with low luminance or saturation.

 Since brown may cover a wide range of the visible spectrum, composite adjectives are used such as red brown, yellowish brown, dark brown or light brown.

 As a color of low intensity, brown is a tertiary color: a mix of the three subtractive primary colors is brown if the cyan content is low.
 Brown exists as a color perception only in the presence of a brighter color contrast.
 Yellow, orange, red, or rose objects are still perceived as such if the general illumination level is low, despite reflecting the same amount of red or orange light as a brown object would in normal lighting conditions.